Program Chair: Stacy Hargrove – Program@serstm.org

 - No attachments, please.

 - Please note that upon abstract submission, you must choose the most appropriate session for your abstract based on the session titles and descriptions provided above.
-If you do not see your topic listed as a session, please save your abstract for a future meeting.
-Session topics are different at each meeting and it is likely that your topic will be offered at a future time.
-We cannot consider abstracts that do not fit into the selected session topics.
+If your abstract does not fit with one of the topics listed as a session, please contact the program chair prior to submitting your abstract, as other submissions may be accepted.

-- Include as much information as possible so that the committee can make informed choices.
+- Include as much information as possible so that the committee can make informed choices about which abstracts to accept.

-- Abstracts will also be included (as submitted) into an online proceedings.
+- Abstracts will also be included (as submitted) in an online proceedings.

-- Deadline for submission of abstracts is NOVEMBER 13, 2015.
+- Deadline for submission of abstracts is OCTOBER 15, 2017.
 No abstracts can be accepted after this date.
-Edits to previously submitted abstracts can be made until that date, but what we have on that date is what will be considered for presentations and what will be used for the online proceedings.
+Edits to previously submitted abstracts can be made until that date.
 We urge you not to wait until the last day to submit, as unexpected problems can arise during the submission process.

 - There are often more requests for oral presentations than time allows.
 Your submitted abstract may be selected, but due to limited availability for oral presentations, you may be asked if you would be willing to present a poster instead.